sudheerj/reactjs-interview-questions/README.md

         <a href="#" onclick="console.log('The link was clicked.'); return false"/>
 ```

-3. Whereas in ReactJS you must call preventDefault explicitly,
+3. Whereas in ReactJS you must call preventDefault method explicitly,

 ```
             function handleClick(e) {